BostonGlobe/globe-graphic-template/README.md

 You are now ready to do work.

 ### Where to put your code and assets
-Your code should go in the following files, which have comments to assist with placement.
+All your code should go in the `src` folder:
-- html: index.html
+- html: src/index.html
-- css: css/main.css (you can add your own too)
+- css: src/css/main.css (you can add your own too)
-- js: js/main.js (you can add your own too)
+- js: src/js/main.js (you can add your own too)

-Put your images, audio, etc. in /media.
+- media: Put your images, audio, etc. in src/media.

 If want to include a js library, [read this](#how-to-include-javascript-libraries).

 ### How to deploy
 1. Create project directory on server.